ScienceZoneUK/science-zone-uk/python_pit/wk12/oops.md

 ### Problem
 Work in pairs.
 - What does the program do?
-- Make the program more efficient using subroutines
+- Why is the program inefficient?
+- Improve it

 ```python